Step 2/4

 Step 2/4 (stylized as step 2/4) is the debut solo extended play (EP) by South Korean singer and actress, Gain, a member from girl group Brown Eyed Girls.
 With the help of executive producer Jo Yeong-cheol and Lee Min-soo, the album was created with a sexy, spirited, striking and mature theme.
 It was released on October 8, 2010 and distributed by both Nega Network and LOEN Entertainment.
 The EP features six tracks in total.

 Upon its release, the album quickly became a success, debuting at number two on the Gaon Weekly Albums Chart.
 It went on to sell approximately 9,700 copies, only after her sophomore release Talk About S (2012).
-It also received critical acclaim from music critics, praising its strong tango influence and the "distinctive persona", with some called it "one of those unexpected masterpieces that come around only once every often."
+It also received critical acclaim from music critics, praising its strong tango influence and the "distinctive persona", with some calling it "one of those unexpected masterpieces that come around only once every often."

 Two singles were released from the EP, with the lead single, "Irreversible", became her first massive solo hit.
 An unreleased track from the album, "Bad Temper", was released as a digital single on December 21, 2010 to modest success.